 A social, service, and spiritual organization.
-It exists to promote Christian fellowship through social gatherings and to encourage involvement of the women in our parish and to provide modest financial support to our parish.
-The ladies also sew and clean the altar linens, help decorate and clean the church, help with the funeral luncheon, run the annual rummage sale, and make fleece blankets for sick parishioners.
+It exists to promote Christian fellowship through social gatherings and to encourage involvement of the women in our parish and to provide modest financial support to the parish.
+The ladies also sew and clean the altar linens, help decorate and clean the church, help with the funeral luncheons, run the annual rummage sale, and make fleece blankets for sick parishioners.

 Contact: Michele Stroot